ping-payments/ping_python_sdk/README.md

 ```

-To access production resources, initialize the PaymentsApi with environment set to production:
+Initialize the PaymentsApi in production mode:

 ```python